alchemy18/FEEL/README.md

 # FEEL: Quantifying Heterogeneity in Physiological Signals for Generalizable Emotion Recognition

-> Under peer review at NeurIPS 2025
+> Accepted at NeurIPS 2025

 This is the code repository for the paper **"FEEL: Quantifying Heterogeneity in Physiological Signals for Generalizable Emotion Recognition"**, which introduces **FEEL** — the first large-scale benchmarking framework for emotion recognition using physiological signals across heterogeneous datasets.

 ## 🔍 Overview

 Emotion recognition from physiological signals like **EDA (Electrodermal Activity)** and **PPG (Photoplethysmography)** is gaining traction due to its potential in health and affective computing applications.
-However, generalizing models across diverse real-world datasets remains a major challenge.
+However, comparing model performance across diverse real-world datasets remains a major challenge.

 **FEEL** addresses this gap by: